-Written for and first published by Ford Motor Company of Southern Africa on 13 March 2020
+Written for Ford Motor Company of Southern Africa

 On Saturday 7 March, several convoys of Ford Ranger double cabs, loaded with boxes of books, teaching aids, and other educational materials, set out from Nkambeni Safari Camp in the Kruger National Park to visit some of the most remote and disadvantaged primary schools in the Hazyview, Mpumalanga area.